Planning Your Trip

 Explore accommodation options with our extensive guide to where to stay on Oahu.

 With more and more flight options for getting to Hawaii popping up every year, it’s easier than ever to find a reasonable flight to Oahu.
-There’s only one major airport on the island, Daniel K. Inouye Airport (formally known as Honolulu International Airport), and it sees the majority of the 500,000 people who visit the island each month.
+There’s only one major airport on the island, Daniel K. Inouye Airport (formally known as Honolulu International Airport), and it saw 5.8 million air travelers in 2018.
 Hawaii’s primary airline is Hawaiian Airlines, and it’s been around for over 90 years.
 Getting around Oahu can be done by rental car or by public bus, with several other sightseeing options localized to Honolulu such as the Waikiki Trolly and rentable Biki bikes.
 Oahu also has Uber, Lyft and taxis.

 Culture and Customs